 - You continue to meet the performance expectations of your Performance Agreement.

 If your Work Permit is 3 months from expiry you will need a new letter of support from BC PNP in order to apply for an extension of your work permit.
 Before issuing the letter of support, BC PNP may request evidence to ensure you continue to meet your performance expectations and all other conditions of your nomination.

-Please visit CIC’s site for more information on processing times for Permanent Residence applications.
+Please visit IRCC’s site for more information on processing times for Permanent Residence applications.

 British Columbia PNP Notifiations